What is your why, and how to find your purpose in business

 It feels as though the most effective way to impact people is to trigger their most intimate feelings; The ones that they guard the most.
 The intimate thoughts they never imagined would reach the surface

 As if showcasing a naked woman, nearly anorexic, on a billboard in time square is the only way to sell lingerie.
-Here you would naturally ask yourself: what is the ‘why’ behind all of these strategies
+Here you would naturally ask yourself: what is the ‘why’ behind all of these strategies?

-• “I want to make money.”
+- “I want to make money.”
 Frankly, We all want to make money.
 There;s nothing special about it.
 However, this is part of the reason we wake up in the morning.
 But making money just to make money never made anyone rich.
 Don’t get us wrong, making money can have such a deep meaning: Being able to keep your kids safe and support your parents is a true achievement.
 But having a great deal of money doesn’t make you rich.
 It makes you wealthy.
 Being rich means having a full and meaningful life.
 A true rich person isn’t someone who has all of the money in the world.
 It’s someone who is satisfied with their life.

-• “I want to connect people.”
+- “I want to connect people.”
 Nokia was one of the first advertisers connecting people.
 Do you remember their ad replicating “The Creation of Adam” painting by Michaelangelo?
 At the time, this was groundbreaking for the industry.
 But today, when we already spend hours on end using social media, is there still an opportunity to connect people?
 It seems like we are all connected to one global ecosystem, after all.
 We all have a smartphone, the internet, and a social media presence.
 Is there still really a need to continue trying to connect people?
 Wanting to connect people is one of the kindest objectives to have for your company.
 But where does it come from?

-Your ‘why’ is far deeper than that.
+Your ‘why’ or purpose is far deeper than that.

 Waking up every morning super early to go to work, facing a really tough manager every single day, and not being able to see your kids when you get home because they’ve already gone to sleep is difficult.
 So it seems that the only way to keep going and remain motivated is to find a deeply intense inner meaning that will never allow your flame to go out.